Metra's 2017-2018 Safety Poster and Essay Contest! Show us why you should keep your “Eyes Up, Devices Down: Look, Listen, Live."

 For the 12th straight year, Metra asked the region's students to illustrate through posters or essays the importance of safe behaviors near railroad tracks and rail crossings.
 The theme for the 2017-2018 school year: “Eyes Up, Devices Down: Look, Listen, Live" taps into the fact that electronic devices and social media are ever present in our lives and the inappropriate use of these tools near railroad tracks is extremely dangerous.

 The contest is open to all students in grades K through 12 living or attending school in Metra’s six-county service area: Cook, DuPage, Kane, Lake, McHenry and Will.
-The deadline for all entries is Wednesday, Jan.
+The deadline for all entries was Wednesday, Jan.
 31, 2018.
-Information on the winners of the 2016-2017 contest can be found here.
+Information on the winners of the 2017-2018 contest can be found here.

 In 2016 alone, 511 people lost their lives in the U.S. when trespassing on railroad property, according to statistics compiled by the Federal Railroad Administration, and 265 people were killed last year in collisions at railroad crossings.
 Each one of these deaths is a tragedy and most were completely preventable.
 That's why Metra feels that it's so important to reach out and educate people, especially our children, about how to be smart and stay safe around the railroad tracks and rail crossings found throughout our region.

 The Safety Poster Contest is a key part of these ongoing efforts to increase public awareness.
 Through the contest, we're asking students to take on an advocacy role and create an image that clearly communicates the importance of safety near the tracks.
 One first-, second- and third-place winner will be selected from each grade, K through 12, and awarded the following prizes: